-- 1. Transportation Funding and Cap and Trade: Advocate for resources to support the implementation of Plan Bay Area 2050 (and future iterations), including sustaining and, where possible, increasing funding for operating and maintaining the transportation network, transit modernization and expansion, improving multimodal transportation options and improving the resilience of our transportation network. - Prioritize securing new revenues for transit operations to sustain critical services and support a reliable, safe, easy-to-navigate and integrated transit network, including through securing legislative authorization for a transportation revenue measure in 2026 or beyond.
+1. Transportation Funding: Advocate for resources to support the implementation of Plan Bay Area 2050 (and future iterations), including sustaining and, where possible, increasing funding for operating and maintaining the transportation network, transit modernization and expansion, improving multimodal transportation options and improving the resilience of our transportation network.

+Prioritize securing new revenues for transit operations to sustain critical services and support a reliable, safe, easy-tonavigate and integrated transit network, including through securing legislative authorization for a transportation revenue measure in 2026 or beyond.
 Further, support extending California's Cap and Trade program past 2030 while preserving funding for transit and affordable housing and exploring opportunities to secure new Cap and Trade revenues for transit operations.
-Continue MTC and ABAG's long-standing support for Support-incorporating equity considerations into funding decisions and advocate for definitions that include Bay Area low-income communities. - 2.
-Transit Transformation Action Plan and other Public Transit System Improvements: Support policies aimed at ensuring public transit is an affordable, reliable, safe and convenient transportation option that is provided equitably and accessibly.
+Support incorporating equity considerations into funding decisions and advocate for definitions that include Bay Area low-income communities.

+2. Transit Transformation Action Plan and other Public Transit System Improvements: Support policies aimed at ensuring public transit is an affordable, reliable, safe and convenient transportation option that is provided equitably and accessibly.
 Specifically, support policies to create a more user-friendly, connected Bay Area transit network that better serves existing transit riders and attracts new riders to transit in line with the Transit Transformation Action Plan (Action Plan) adopted by the Blue Ribbon Transit Recovery Task Force.
+Support policies that show promise to remove barriers to

+Page 1 of 6

-Support policies that show promise to remove barriers to timely Action Plan implementation, including related to fare coordination and integration, real-time transit and other customer information initiatives, and transit priority.
+Attachment A Agenda Item 3a timely Action Plan implementation, including related to fare coordination and integration, real-time transit and other customer information initiatives, and transit priority.